Rohit0812/AVModel/README.md

 # AVModel
-Gemma fine-tuned for Advaitic conversation
+Gemma fine-tuned for Advaitic conversation dataset that I had created from Advaitic literature.